loopbackio/loopback.io/pages/en/lb2/Installing-compiler-tools.md

 Run the installer, check "Visual C--" under "Programming Languages", and accept the default location.

-{% include note.html content="This installation may take a long time." %}
+{% include note.html content="This installation may take a long time.
+" %}

 ## MacOS